hanelske/LT2/team.md

 ![Helen Jermak](me_LT_edit.jpeg)

-I obtained my PhD from LJMU in 2016 and worked as an E-ELT PDRA at Lancaster and an Instrument Scientist for the MOPTOP polarimeter project at LJMU before joining the NRT project in Spring 2018.
+I obtained my PhD from LJMU in 2016 and worked as an E-ELT PDRA at Lancaster University, and an Instrument Scientist for the MOPTOP polarimeter project at LJMU before joining the NRT project in Spring 2018.
 My research interests are optical polarimetry, particularly of blazars, and instrumentation.
 I am one of the co-chairs of the ARI's Equality and Diversity team and I am also the Diversity and Wellbeing representative for the departmental Management Board.
-In my spare time I like to practice yoga, play rugby and go to music gigs.
+In my spare time I like to play rugby, practice yoga and see live music.

 **Dr. Éamonn Harvey; NRT Instrument Scientist**

 ![Eamonn Harvey](photo_EJH.png)

 I finished my PhD entitled the 'Structure and Evolution of Classical Nova Shells' in January 2018 at NUI Galway.
 I now work as the Instrument Scientist for the Liverpool New Robotic Telescope to be built on the Roque de los Muchachos (La Palma).
 Aside from developing the instrumentation for the New Robotic Telscope, my research interests revolve around the nebulae created from stellar destruction events in binary systems.
 Outside of work you may find me swimming in the ocean or surfing the sidewalks.

+**IAC**

+Prof Rafael Rebolo [Project Partner]
+Prof Johan Knapen [Project Partner]
+Dr Carlos Gutierrez [Project Partner]
+Miguel Torres [Systems Engineer, IAC Work Packages Project Manager] Asier Oria [Mechanical Engineer]
+Juan Jose Sanabria [Software Engineer]

+**NARIT**
+Dr Thirasak Panyaphirawat [Project Partner]